Leptons and other forces of Nature: The Extended GWS Model

 In this model, only the first generation of the leptons are fundamental particles.
-The $e$ and $\nu_e$ are the spin doublets ($2_s$) and $\xi$ and $\eta$ are spin singlet($1_s$) states.
-Hence, the bound state of a fundamental fermion and hidden singlet is a spin doublet state, $2_s\otimes 1_s = 2_s$.
-Thus, we obtain the other two generations of the leptons as shown below.
+The $e$ and the $\nu_e$ are spin doublets ($2_s$), while $\chi$ and $\xi$ are spin singlet($1_s$) states.
+Hence, the bound state of a fundamental fermion and a hidden scalar is a spin doublet state, $2_s\otimes 1_s = 2_s$.
+Thus, we obtain the generations of the leptons as shown below.

 We identify the bound states in the following way,